PopulateTools/decidim-gava/README.md

-# decidim-populate
+# Decidim Gava

-This is the opensource code repository for "decidim-populate", based on [Decidim](https://github.com/decidim/decidim)
+This is the opensource code repository for "decidim-gava", based on [Decidim](https://github.com/decidim/decidim)

 ## Development environment setup